 What is infrastructure monitoring?

 Infrastructure monitoring is the process of collecting and analyzing data about a system or application.
-It can be used to detect and identify issues before they impact users and to identify and resolve issues after users are impacted.
+It can be used to detect and identify issues before they impact users and to identify and resolve issues after users are affected.

 What is the role of infrastructure monitoring?

-The role of infrastructure monitoring is to monitor the health and performance of all tech stack components like Servers, VMs, containers, databases, and more.
+The role of infrastructure monitoring is to monitor the health and performance of all tech stack components, like Servers, VMs, containers, databases, and more.

 What kind of problems can be detected with infrastructure monitoring?